AWS Big Data Blog

 AWS Glue data sources

-AWS Glue natively supports the following data stores by using the JDBC protocol:
+AWS Glue can connect to the following data stores through a JDBC connection:

 - Amazon Aurora